AshGw/AES-256/README.md

 NOTE again that only works if the key is in BYTES format.

-I recommend using key_gen() function ALL THE TIME to generate randomly secure keys since AES-256 is considered secure against brute-force attacks, given the key is generated randomly and has sufficient entropy.
+I recommend using genkey() function ALL THE TIME to generate randomly secure keys since AES-256 is considered secure against brute-force attacks, given the key is generated randomly and has sufficient entropy.
 The security of AES-256 lies in the strength of the key and the inability to efficiently search through the vast keyspace, it takes 2^256 attempts to run through all the possible combinations.
 If a brute force attacker runs through 1 trillion combos a second it will still take 10^46 years to run through every possible combination.

 Im using  the bytes key :  b'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeef=' / string key : 'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeef'   for demonstartion purposes only.